 Traditional Floss Examined

 Some family dentists argue that traditional floss is better.
 Since a floss pick has a very short string, that same segment is used over and over.
-This means that bacteria removed from one section of the teeth can be transferred to another area.
+This means bacteria removed from one section of the teeth can be transferred to another area.
 With traditional floss, you have several inches of string to work with.
 Of course, this drawback of floss picks can be remedied by using multiple picks per sitting.
 However, if you’re flossing every day (as you should be doing), the cost can add up.

 A Look at Floss Picks

-While floss picks have their shortcomings, they are not without their perks.
+While floss picks have their shortcomings, they’re not without their perks.
 For one thing, many people prefer them over traditional floss simply because they’re easier to use.
 It’s also easier to reach the back of the mouth with picks.
 Many oral surgeons, in fact, have advised patients to switch over to floss picks since the ease of use may encourage them to make flossing a daily habit.

 Flossing Alone Isn’t Enough